cgpayne/electropsychographer/README.md

 # Code

 In this section I describe the structure of the code and how to run it in great detail.
-If you would like to see a summary of the model and the subsequent results, you can skip directly to [Model and Results](#model-and-results).
+If you would like to see a summary of the model and the subsequent results, you can skip directly to [Model](#model) and [Results](#results) sections.

 All the software is written in Python scripts (located in `epg/`) and Jupyter notebooks (located in `notebooks/models/`).
 Some notable packages used are: `ts-fresh`, `scikit-learn`, and `pytorch`.
 The Python version I used is `3.9.15` and there is a `requirements.txt` in the top directory.